Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 However, low down-payment options are available for jumbo loans, so don’t worry that you can’t buy your dream house until you’ve saved 20% of your purchase price.
 For example, the Alliant Advantage Mortgage (AAM) program offers low down-payment loans of up to one million dollars (with no private mortgage insurance), for borrowers with very good credit.
 Learn more about AAM by visiting our website, viewing our AAM video or calling us at 800-365-7003.

 High value homes have mostly recovered their value after the housing crisis and Great Recession, with more homes than ever surpassing the FHA limit for conforming loans.
 That’s why the FHFA has set higher conforming loan thresholds for 220 of the nation’s 3,143 counties.
-There, a home valued at more than $453,100 can still qualify as a conforming loan, though the cutoffs vary, with several tiers set by the FHFA.
+There, a higher-valued home can still qualify as a conforming loan, though the cutoffs vary, with several tiers set by the FHFA.